ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+tons were clearing it of earth, the loot of an
 adjacent apple tree was discovered.
 This
 tree had pushed downwards one of its main
 roots in a sloping direction ana nearly